 The mainstem Nehalem River’s winter steelhead run also is wild, except for the occasional fin-clipped stray, but can be strong enough for good catch-and-release fishing.

-Its Salmonberry River tributary is famous for its extra-large wild steelhead but is challenging to access and fish.
 It’s only open to fishing during a four-month winter season.

 The Nehalem has a good wild cutthroat trout population with a two-trout daily limit, but note the fall closures above Highway 26.

 This smaller of the basin’s two main systems hosts a hatchery that produces winter steelhead and coho salmon.

 The steelhead are the big show here, often producing excellent early catches starting around Thanksgiving and peaking around Christmas and into January.
 See this article for details.

 The coho can be finicky to catch in freshwater but on occasion make for a decent fishery.

 There also is a modest fall Chinook catch in the river, along with cutthroat trout.